 Building a custom CRM software from scratch is a lot of work and needs considerable resources.
 When we have established CRM software like Salesforce and Oracle in the market, should you invest time and money on building a new one?
 In this detailed blog post, I explain the benefits a custom CRM software has over pre-packaged software.
-Additionally, we will also dive into how to build a custom CRM software from scratch.
+Additionally, we will also dive into how to build a a CRM system from scratch.

 Benefits of Using a Custom CRM Software

 Some of the most common advantages of building your own CRM software system are:

 1. You don’t have to pay for what you don’t use

 A major limitation of using pre-built CRM software is that their packages may not suit your needs.
 Sometimes, the basic package doesn’t include some of your needed features.
 To avail of those, you have to upgrade to a higher version, leading to inflated costs.

 What’s worse?
 Most of the features of those expensive versions may not even be very useful to your business.
 Hence, building custom CRM software from scratch will be much more cost-efficient for you in the long run.

 2. You can integrate your CRM system with your existing workflows without any interruption